Azerbaijan–Mexico relations

-Diplomatic relations exist between Azerbaijan and Mexico.
+The nations of Azerbaijan and Mexico established diplomatic relations in 1992.
 Both nations are members of the United Nations.

 History

-In May 1978, Mexican President, José López Portillo, visited the city of Baku while on a visit to the USSR.
-In April 1982, future President Heydar Aliyev paid a visit to Mexico as head of a Soviet Delegation and met with President José López Portillo.
+In May 1978, Mexican President, José López Portillo, visited Baku during a visit to the USSR.
+In April 1982, future President Heydar Aliyev paid a visit to Mexico as head of a Soviet delegation and met with President Portillo.
 At the time, Aliyev was only a candidate of the Soviet Politburo.
 In December 1991, Mexico recognized the independence of Azerbaijan after the Dissolution of the Soviet Union.
 On 14 January 1992, both nations established diplomatic relations.
 At first, diplomatic relations between both nations were carried out from their respective embassies; the Azeri embassy in Washington, D.C., United States and from the Mexican embassy in Ankara, Turkey.
-In 2007, Azerbaijan opened an embassy in Mexico City and Mexico followed suit by opening an embassy in Baku in 2014.
-In 2011.
+In 2007, Azerbaijan opened an embassy in Mexico City.
+In 2011, the Mexican Senate recognized the Khojaly Massacre.